 Bears are fascinating!
 Preschoolers will enjoy learning about different types of bears… and how they’re different from the cute and cuddly teddy bears they have at home!
-The resources below will help you create a bear unit for your class.
+In this post, we’ll explore a variety of bear-themed activities that are perfect for preschoolers.
+These activities are designed to be both educational and fun, providing a comprehensive bear unit for your class.
+Scroll down to the end for facts about bears!

 Bears Unit | @im_the_simon

 We love these gorgeous materials featured by @im_the_simon!
+These resources are ideal for teaching about different types of bears, their habitats, and characteristics.
+They include visual aids and interactive elements that can help in creating an engaging bear unit for preschoolers.
 Click through to the post on Instagram to find the source for each of these materials.

 Bear Activities | Living Montessori Now